TheUbMunster/stg-pascal-compiler/README.md

 freaking sucks.
 There's no clear categories to the grammar, and although some non-terminals are comprised of a deterministic number of children, others are defined to be a messy expression of optional elements, and *or* expressions causing silly branching.

-One of the fun parts about writing compilers is how oftentimes the spec leaves to the developer certain implementation details.
+One of the aspects of writing compilers is how oftentimes the spec leaves to the developer certain implementation details.
 Besides adhering to ISO/IEC 7185:1990(E), here are the details about various parts of my compiler that are relevant to those who use it.
+(See annex E).

 ## string-character